 The drawings of the utility patent application should tell a story to show the point of novelty effectively.
 The story may be a sequence of events.
 For example, if the invention deals with how a mechanical clicker of a mechanical pencil operates to push a lead rod through the pencil, then the drawings might show two views—first a cross-sectional view of the mechanical clicker when the user depresses the clicker and a second view when the user does not depress the clicker.
 If the invention is a series of steps, the drawings might show the different steps pictorially or in a flow chart.

 Rule 1.83 (37 C.F.R.
 1.83) states, “The drawings in a nonprovisional application must (emphasis added) show every feature of the invention specified in the claims.”
 Since the drawings for a utility patent application must show what is being claimed, it is important to have what you are trying to claim as your invention in mind when preparing the drawings.
 Oftentimes, a good suggestion is to write at least one or two claims that will help you clarify what the invention is or make the invention more concrete in your mind.
+Or, you can prepare an outline of the invention to help organize your thoughts about the invention.

 The United States Patent and Trademark Office (USPTO) produces a Guide to Preparation of Patent Drawings.
 This is an extensive explanation of the formatting rules for preparing drawings for a utility patent application.
 For example, the Guide covers topics such as the requirements for line drawings, reference numbers, types of views, margins, text sizes, etc.